woustachemax/slate/README.md

 # Slate
-> A collaborative drawing application, built with a modern turborepo monorepo architecture.
+>A collaborative drawing application built with a modern turborepo monorepo architecture, containerized with Docker and deployed on Railway.

 ## Overview

-Slate is a real-time collaborative drawing platform that allows multiple users to create and edit drawings together.
+Slate is a real-time collaborative drawing platform that allows multiple users to create and edit drafts together.
 The project uses a turborepo structure with separate HTTP and WebSocket backends, shared packages, and a React Native mobile application.

 ## Architecture